PatCapon39/nextflow-seqera/user-guide/service-access.md

 ## Join an existing organisation workspace

-1. The user who needs to access a workspace should log in to the Australian Nextflow Seqera service.
+1. The user who needs to access a workspace should log in to the Australian Nextflow Seqera Service.

 2. The email address used in the user’s login should then be shared with the admin of the workspace and the admin can add the user directly as described in Seqera documentation here.
 This should be done under the participants' tab in the workspace rather than the organisation.